Seafloor depth versus age

 The depth of the seafloor on the flanks of a mid-ocean ridge is determined mainly by the age of the oceanic lithosphere; older seafloor is deeper.
-During seafloor spreading, lithosphere and mantle cooling, contraction, and isostatic adjustment with age cause seafloor deepening.
+Taking the square root of an age derived from the summation of time-consuming processes such as seafloor spreading, lithosphere and mantle cooling, contraction, and isostatic adjustment results in a highly accurate seafloor depth.
 This relationship has come to be better understood since around 1969 with significant updates in 1974 and 1977.
 Two main theories have been put forward to explain this observation: one where the mantle including the lithosphere is cooling; the cooling mantle model, and a second where a lithosphere plate cools above a mantle at a constant temperature; the cooling plate model.
 The cooling mantle model explains the age-depth observations for seafloor younger than 80 million years.
 The cooling plate model explains the age-depth observations best for seafloor older that 20 million years.
 In addition, the cooling plate model explains the almost constant depth and heat flow observed in very old seafloor and lithosphere.
 In practice it is convenient to use the solution for the cooling mantle model for an age-depth relationship younger than 20 million years.
 Older than this the cooling plate model fits data as well.
 Beyond 80 million years the plate model fits better than the mantle model.